Medical fitness to drive

 - I get lost in familiar places and sometimes make a wrong turn

-If any of these scenarios apply to you then it might be time to talk to your GP about your fitness to drive.
+If any of these scenarios apply to you, you should contact your general practitioner (GP) immediately about your fitness to drive.

 Share this page: